chrisburnell/chrisburnell.com/_webpages/privacy.md

 ---
 title: Privacy
-lede: Your right to privacy on this website.
+lede: Your right to privacy on my website.
 page_class: page--privacy
 ---